daniel-gallo/ARPTool/doc/attacker.md

 ### Watch activity

-Even if the traffic is cyphered, DNS messages are *usually* not (the reason for that *usually* is that companies such as Firefox are starting to deploy DNS over HTTPS (DoH)).
+Even if traffic is cyphered, DNS messages are *usually* not (the reason for that *usually* is that companies such as Firefox are starting to deploy DNS over HTTPS (DoH)).
 The attacker can exploit this to see all the DNS requests of the victim, getting the websites they visit, the email provider they use...

 ![](dns.png)